marcpaterno/spack_retreat/plan-for-standard-builds.md

 We distinguish two types of standard builds:

-1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant, and includes the full set of features needed to build any one of the experiment-specific software stacks that use LArSoft.
+1. A standard build of a *package* (usually consisting of all the software in a single repository, e.g., for LArSoft), which is built in a single variant[^variant], and includes the full set of features needed to build any one of the experiment-specific software stacks that use LArSoft.
    For example, if one experiment requires ROOT with support for Apache Arrow, and another requires support for Graphviz, then the standard build of ROOT would include both the Apache Arrow and the graphviz options in the standard build.
    It will be up to the collaborating LArSoft experiments to determine the set of features to be included in the standard build of each package.

+[^variant]: In Spack, a variant is a way to specify build options or configuration choices for a package.
+Variants allow the user to customize how a package is built and installed, giving flexibility to enable or disable certain features, choose dependencies, or set specific configuration parameters.

 2. A standard build of a *suite*, which is comprised of consistent standard builds of all the packages in the suite.
    The SciSoft team will create a Spack environment for each standard build of a suite.
-   All standard builds of packages that are part of a suite will be pushed to an appropriate binary build cache[^1] and also installed in CVMFS.
+   All standard builds of packages that are part of a suite will be pushed to an appropriate binary build cache[^bbc] and also installed in CVMFS.
    The SciSoft team will make available environment definition files for each standard build of a suite through CVMFS, or `https://scisoft.fnal.gov`, or both.

-[^1]: A *binary build cache*, often shortened to *build cache*, is a location in which pre-built libraries, etc., are kept in the form of tarballs.
+[^bbc]: A *binary build cache*, often shortened to *build cache*, is a location in which pre-built libraries, etc., are kept in the form of tarballs.
 A `spack install` command command can download and untar the already-built package, rather than downloading source code and building the package.